RBigData/pbdMPI/README.md

 * **Author:** See section below.

-With few exceptions (ff, bigalgebra, etc.), R does computations in memory.
+With few exceptions, R does computations in memory.
-When data becomes too large to handle in the memory of a single node, or when more processors than those offered in commodity hardware (~16) are needed for a job, a typical strategy is to add more nodes.
-MPI, or the "Message Passing Interface", is the standard for managing multi-node communication.  pbdMPI is a package that greatly simplifies the use of MPI from R.
+When data becomes too large to handle in the memory of a single node, or when more processors than those offered in commodity hardware are needed for a job, a typical strategy is to add more nodes.
+MPI, or the "Message Passing Interface", is the standard for managing multi-node computing. pbdMPI is a package that greatly simplifies the use of MPI from R.

 In pbdMPI, we make extensive use of R's S4 system to simplify the interface